 Jo is deeply interested in the potential for yoga and mindfulness to support resilience, growth and healing.
 She has experience designing and facilitating yoga and other educational programs for people from refugee and asylum seeking backgrounds, children and young people, mental health groups, survivors of trauma and family violence, and staff experiencing burnout.
-She holds Masters degrees in both Education and Teaching and is specialised in the delivery of trauma-informed yoga facilitation.
-Founding State of Being unified her passions for holistic wellbeing, social change and community-led projects, and she is thrilled to work with such a phenomenal team.
+She holds Masters degrees in both Education and Teaching and is specialised in the delivery of trauma-informed yoga facilitation as a TCTSY-F. Founding State of Being unified her passions for holistic wellbeing, social change and community-led projects, and she is thrilled to work with such a phenomenal team.

 Co-Founder & Lead Advisor

 Alice is a qualified yoga teacher, trained counsellor and registered Trauma Centre Trauma Sensitive Yoga (TCTSY) Facilitator.
 She believes that the power of the bodymind is truly underestimated and undervalued.
 Alice has studied around the world, covering a wide range of modalities such as yoga, meditation, mindfulness, Reiki and sound healing.
 She has also completed studies in counselling and continues her exploration of mental health and vitality, specifically in the field of eating disorders.
 Alice is particularly interested in the role of mindfulness practices in recovery from mental ill health.